BernardoMesa/dsp/statistics/6-1-household_income.md

 positive sample skewness and a positive Pearson Median Skewness.

 Income mean, skewness and fraction of households under the mean increases
 as the upper bound on income increases.

 Pearson median skewness decreases but remains positive as the upper bound
-on idfadfncome increases because these incomes start behaving as outliers.
+on income increases.
+This occurs because this statistic is more robust
+to outliers and as the higher incomes are linearly spreaded over a larger
+income bucket, they start to appear as outliers in the distribution.

 ``` Python